lucasherediadv/lab/README.md

 ## Lab

-Collection of projects, scripts, exercises and notes wich I use for learning, exploring and gaining hands-on experience.
+Collection of projects, scripts, exercises and notes wich I use for learning, exploring and gaining hands-on experience in different technologies.